-- phenytoin, for treating epilepsy - Tell your doctor if you are taking phenytoin.
+- rifampicin, for treating bacterial infections phenobarbital or phenytoin, for treating epilepsy - Tell your doctor if you are taking rifampicin, phenobarbital or phenytoin.
 Your doctor may need to monitor you while you are taking Abacavir. - methadone used as a heroin substitute.
 Abacavir increases the rate at which methadone is removed from the body.
-If you are taking methadone, you will be checked for any withdrawal symptoms.
-Your methadone dose may need to be changed. - Tell your doctor if you are taking methadone.
+If you are taking methadone, you will be checked for any withdrawal

-riociguat, for treating high blood pressure in the blood vessels (the pulmonary arteries) that carry blood from the heart to the lungs.
-Your doctor may need to reduce your riociguat dose, as abacavir may increase riociguat blood levels.
+- symptoms.
+Your methadone dose may need to be changed.
+Tell your doctor if you are taking methadone. - riociguat, for treating high blood pressure in the blood vessels (the pulmonary arteries) that carry blood from the heart to the lungs.
+Your doctor may need to reduce your riociguat dose, as abacavir may increase riociquat blood levels.